-Though many people believe in God, few understand what faith in God means, and what they must do to be after God’s heart.
-This is because, though people are familiar with the word “God” and phrases such as “the work of God,” they do not know God, much less do they know His work.
-No wonder, then, that all those who do not know God are possessed of a muddled belief.
-People do not take belief in God seriously because believing in God is too unfamiliar, too strange for them.
-In this way, they fall short of the demands of God.
-In other words, if people do not know God, do not know His work, then they are not fit for God’s use, much less can they fulfill the desire of God.
-“Belief in God” means believing that there is a God; this is the simplest concept of faith in God.
+Though many people believe in God, few understand what faith in God means, and what they must do to conform to God’s will.
+This is because, though people are familiar with the word “God” and phrases such as “the work of God,” they do not know God, and still less do they know His work.
+No wonder, then, that all those who do not know God are muddled in their belief of Him.
+People do not take belief in God seriously, and this is entirely because believing in God is too unfamiliar, too strange for them.
+In this way, they fall short of God’s demands.
+In other words, if people do not know God, and do not know His work, then they are not fit for God’s use, and still less are they able to satisfy His will.
+“Belief in God” means believing that there is a God; this is the simplest concept as regards believing in God.
 What’s more, believing that there is a God is not the same as truly believing in God; rather, it is a kind of simple faith with strong religious overtones.
-True faith in God means experiencing the words and work of God based on a belief that God holds sovereignty over all things.
-So you shall be freed of your corrupt disposition, shall fulfill the desire of God, and shall come to know God.
-Only through such a journey can you be said to believe in God.
-Yet people often see belief in God as something very simple and frivolous.
-The belief of such people is meaningless and shall never gain the approval of God, because they tread the wrong path.
-Today, there are still those who believe in God in letters, in hollow doctrines.
-They are unaware that their belief in God has no substance, and that they are unable to gain the approval of God, and they still pray for peace and sufficient grace from God.
-We should stop and ask ourselves: Could believing in God really be the easiest thing on earth?
-Does believing in God mean nothing more than receiving much grace from God?
-Can people who believe in God but do not know Him, and believe in God yet oppose Him, really fulfill the desire of God?
+True faith in God means the following: On the basis of the belief that God holds sovereignty over all things, one experiences His words and His work, purges one’s corrupt disposition, satisfies the will of God, and comes to know God.
+Only a journey of this kind may be called “faith in God.”
+Yet people often see belief in God as a simple and frivolous matter.
+People who believe in God in this way have lost what it means to believe in God, and though they may continue to believe until the very end, they shall never gain God’s approval, because they tread upon the wrong path.
+There are still those today who believe in God according to letters and in hollow doctrine.
+They do not know that they lack the essence of belief in God, and they cannot receive God’s approval.
+Still they pray to God for blessings of safety and sufficient grace.
+Let us stop, quiet our hearts, and ask ourselves: Can it be that believing in God really is the easiest thing on earth?
+Can it be that believing in God means nothing more than receiving much grace from God?
+Are people who believe in God without knowing Him or who believe in God and yet oppose Him really able to satisfy the will of God?

-Today, God has new work.
-You may not accept these words, they may feel odd to you, but I advise you not to reveal your naturalness, for only those who truly hunger and thirst for righteousness before God can obtain the truth, and only those who are truly devout can be enlightened and guided by God.
-Nothing will come of seeking the truth through quarreling.
-Only by seeking calmly can we obtain results.
-When I say that “Today, God has new work,” I am referring to God’s return to flesh.
-Perhaps you do not mind these words, perhaps you despise them, or perhaps they are of great interest to you.
-Whatever the case, I hope that all those who truly yearn for the appearance of God can face this fact and give it careful consideration.
-It is best not to jump to conclusions.
-This is the way that wise people should act.
+Today, God has done new work.
+You may not be able to accept these words, and they may seem odd to you, but I would advise you not to expose your naturalness, for only those who truly hunger and thirst for righteousness before God can obtain the truth, and only those who are truly devout can be enlightened and guided by Him.
+Results are obtained by seeking the truth with sober tranquility, not with quarrel and contention.
+When I say that “today, God has done new work,” I am referring to the matter of God’s returning to the flesh.
+Perhaps these words do not bother you; perhaps you despise them; or even perhaps they are of great interest to you.
+Whatever the case, I hope that all those who truly yearn for God to appear can face this fact and give it their careful scrutiny, rather than jump to conclusions about it; that is what a wise person should do.

-To study such a thing is not difficult, but requires each of us to know this truth: He who is God’s incarnation shall hold the substance of God, and He who is God’s incarnation shall hold the expression of God.
-Since God becomes flesh, He shall bring forth the work He must do, and since God becomes flesh, He shall express what He is, and shall be able to bring the truth to man, bestow life upon man, and show man the way.
-Flesh that does not contain the substance of God is surely not the incarnate God; of this there is no doubt.
-To investigate whether it is God’s incarnate flesh, man must determine this from the disposition He expresses and the words He speaks.
-Which is to say, whether or not it is God’s incarnate flesh, and whether or not it is the true way, must be judged from His substance.
-And so, in determining[a] whether it is the flesh of God incarnate, the key is to pay attention to His substance (His work, His words, His disposition, and many more), rather than external appearance.
-If man sees only His external appearance, and overlooks His substance, then that shows the ignorance and naivety of man.
-External appearance does not determine substance; what’s more, the work of God can never conform with the conceptions of man.
-Did not the outward appearance of Jesus conflict with the conceptions of man?
-Were not His appearance and dress unable to provide any clues as to His true identity?
-Was not the reason why the earliest Pharisees opposed Jesus because they merely looked at His external appearance, and did not take to heart the words that He spoke?
-It is My hope that the brothers and sisters who seek the appearance of God will not repeat the tragedy of history.
+It is not difficult to inquire into such a thing, but it requires each of us to know this one truth: He who is God incarnate shall possess the essence of God, and He who is God incarnate shall possess the expression of God.
+Since God becomes flesh, He shall bring forth the work He intends to do, and since God becomes flesh, He shall express what He is, and shall be able to bring the truth to man, bestow life upon him, and point the way for him.
+Flesh that does not have the essence of God is decidedly not the incarnate God; of this there is no doubt.
+If man intends to inquire into whether it is God’s incarnate flesh, then he must corroborate this from the disposition He expresses and the words He speaks.
+Which is to say, to corroborate whether or not it is God’s incarnate flesh, and whether or not it is the true way, one must discriminate on the basis of His essence.
+And so, in determining whether it is the flesh of God incarnate, the key lies in His essence (His work, His utterances, His disposition, and many other aspects), rather than external appearance.
+If man scrutinizes only His external appearance, and as a result overlooks His essence, this shows that man is benighted and ignorant.
+External appearance cannot determine essence; what’s more, the work of God can never conform to the notions of man.
+Did not Jesus’ outward appearance run counter to the notions of man?
+Were not His countenance and dress unable to provide any clues as to His true identity?
+Did not the earliest Pharisees oppose Jesus precisely because they merely looked at His external appearance, and did not take to heart the words in His mouth?
+It is My hope that each and every brother and sister who seeks the appearance of God will not repeat the tragedy of history.
 You must not become the Pharisees of modern times and nail God to the cross again.
-You should carefully consider how to welcome the return of God, and should have a clear mind of how to be someone who submits to the truth.
-This is the responsibility of everyone who is waiting for Jesus to return with the clouds.
-We should rub our spiritual eyes, and not fall prey to the words full of flights of fancy.
-We should think about the practical work of God, and should take a look at the real side of God.
-Do not get carried away or lose yourselves in daydreams, always looking forward to the day that the Lord Jesus suddenly descends among you on a cloud to take you who have never known Him or seen Him, and do not know how to do His will.
-It is better to think upon practical matters!
+You should carefully consider how to welcome the return of God, and you should have a clear mind regarding how to be someone who submits to the truth.
+This is the responsibility of everyone who is waiting for Jesus to return riding upon a cloud.
+We should rub our spiritual eyes to make them clear, and not become mired in words of exaggerated fantasy.
+We should think about the practical work of God, and take a look at the practical aspect of God.
+Do not get carried away or lose yourselves in daydreams, always longing for the day when the Lord Jesus, riding upon a cloud, suddenly descends among you, and takes you who have never known or seen Him, and who do not know how to do His will.
+It is better to think upon more practical matters!

-If people remain in the Age of Grace, then they shall never be free of their corrupt disposition, let alone know the inherent disposition of God.
-If people always live among an abundance of grace but are without the way of life that allows them to know God and satisfy God, then they shall never truly gain Him though they believe in Him.
-What a pitiful form of belief that is.
-When you have finished reading this book, when you have experienced each step of the work of God incarnate in the Age of Kingdom, you will feel that the hopes of many years have finally been realized.
-You will feel that only now have you truly seen God face-to-face; only now have you gazed upon the face of God, heard the personal utterance of God, appreciated the wisdom of God’s work, and truly sensed how real and almighty God is.
-You will sense that you have gained many things that people of times past have never seen or possessed.
-At this time, you will clearly know what it is to believe in God, and what it is to be after God’s heart.
-Of course, if you cling to views of the past, and reject or deny the fact of the second incarnation of God, then you shall remain empty-handed and acquire nothing, and ultimately be guilty of opposing God.
-Those who obey the truth and submit to the work of God shall come under the name of the second incarnate God—the Almighty.
-They will be able to accept the personal guidance of God, and shall acquire more and higher truth and receive the real human life.
-They shall behold the vision that people of the past have never seen: “And I turned to see the voice that spoke with me.
+If people remain stuck in the Age of Grace, then they shall never be rid of their corrupt disposition, let alone know the inherent disposition of God.
+If people always live in the midst of an abundance of grace, but do not have the way of life that allows them to know God or to satisfy Him, then they will never truly gain Him in their belief in Him.
+This type of belief is pitiful indeed.
+When you have finished reading this book, when you have experienced each step of the work of God incarnate in the Age of Kingdom, you will feel that desires you have had for many years have finally been realized.
+You will feel that only now have you truly seen God face to face; only now have you gazed upon His countenance, heard His personal utterances, appreciated the wisdom of His work, and truly sensed how real and almighty He is.
+You will feel that you have gained many things that people in times past had never seen nor possessed.
+At this time, you will clearly know what it is to believe in God, and what it is to conform to God’s will.
+Of course, if you cling to views of the past, and reject or deny the fact of the second incarnation of God, then you will remain empty-handed, acquiring nothing, and ultimately you will be pronounced guilty of opposing God.
+Those who are able to obey the truth and submit to the work of God shall be claimed under the name of the second incarnate God—the Almighty.
+They will be able to accept God’s personal guidance, gaining more and higher truths, as well as real life.
+They shall behold the vision never seen before by people of the past: “And I turned to see the voice that spoke with me.
 And being turned, I saw seven golden candlesticks; And in the middle of the seven candlesticks one like to the Son of man, clothed with a garment down to the foot, and girt about the breasts with a golden girdle.
 His head and His hairs were white like wool, as white as snow; and His eyes were as a flame of fire; And His feet like to fine brass, as if they burned in a furnace; and His voice as the sound of many waters.
 And He had in His right hand seven stars: and out of His mouth went a sharp two edged sword: and His countenance was as the sun shines in its strength” (Revelation 1:12–16).
-This vision is the expression of God’s entire disposition, and such an expression of His entire disposition is also the expression of the work of God when He becomes flesh this time.
-In the torrents of chastisements and judgments, the Son of man expresses His inherent disposition through the speaking of words, allowing all those who accept His chastisement and judgment to see the true face of the Son of man, a face that is a faithful depiction of the face of the Son of man seen by John.
-(Of course, all this will be invisible to those who do not accept the work of God in the Age of Kingdom.)
-The true face of God cannot be fully articulated using the words of man, and so God uses the expression of His inherent disposition to show His true face to man.
-Which is to say that all those who have experienced the inherent disposition of the Son of man have seen the true face of the Son of man, for God is too great and cannot be fully articulated using the words of man.
+This vision is the expression of God’s entire disposition, and the expression of His entire disposition is also the expression of the work of God in His present incarnation.
+In the torrents of chastisements and judgments, the Son of man expresses His inherent disposition by means of utterances, allowing all those who accept His chastisement and judgment to see the true face of the Son of man, which is a faithful depiction of the face of the Son of man seen by John.
+(Of course, all of this will be invisible to those who do not accept the work of God in the Age of Kingdom.)
+The true face of God cannot be fully articulated using human language, and so God uses the means by which He expresses His inherent disposition to show His true face to man.
+Which is to say that all those who have appreciated the inherent disposition of the Son of man have seen the true face of the Son of man, for God is too great and cannot be fully articulated using human language.
 Once man has experienced each step of God’s work in the Age of Kingdom, then he shall know the true meaning of John’s words when he spoke of the Son of man among the lampstands: “His head and His hairs were white like wool, as white as snow; and His eyes were as a flame of fire; And His feet like to fine brass, as if they burned in a furnace; and His voice as the sound of many waters.
 And He had in His right hand seven stars: and out of His mouth went a sharp two edged sword: and His countenance was as the sun shines in its strength.”
-At that time, you shall know beyond all doubt that this ordinary flesh that has spoken so many words is really the second incarnate God.
-And you shall truly sense how blessed you are, and feel yourself the most fortunate.
-Would you be unwilling to accept this blessing?
+At that time, you shall know beyond all doubt that this ordinary flesh that has said so much is undeniably the second incarnate God.
+Moreover, you shall truly sense how blessed you are, and feel yourself to be the most fortunate.
+Are you not willing to accept this blessing?